eedoudou/INST630-Final/README.md

 # INST630-Final Project

 This project is intended to create a live weather dashboard that shows different type of weather data.
 The city it will show is the city where the user currently at.
-View live demo at https://eedoudou.github.io/INST630-Final/
+View live demo at https://eedoudou.github.io/INST630-Final/ (require access to location).

 The weather data originates from the OpenWeather API, which is a platform that provides weather information.
 The JS Google Chart library was utilized to construct the weather visualization.